The Payment Services Directive in brief

 To be able to use services from a third party provider, you must always give your approval.
 If you do not give your approval, the third party provider will not be able to retrieve your account information or make payments for you.
 Once you have approved the service, we will share your account information with the third party provider or make the payment requested by the third party provider.
 After we have shared your account information, we no longer have control over it or responsibility for how the information is used.

 The Payment Services Directive and companies

 Starting on 14 May 2019 your company can share your account information and make payments via third party providers.
-Contact your client services to open up this opportunity.
+Reach out to your SEB contact if you have any questions..

 To be able to use the service, your company always needs to give its approval.
 As soon as your company has approved the services, we will share your company’s account information with the third party provider.
 Thereafter will no longer have responsibility for or control over how the information is used.